-Kendall Jackson estate
+Kendall Jackson estate - Sonoma trip

 Kendall Jackson Estate

-Planning a Wine Country Girl’s Trip
+How to Plan a Wine Country Girl’s Trip

 Note: My trip was hosted by Visit Santa Rosa for editorial purposes.
 All opinions are my own.

-We decided to stay in Santa Rosa, since it is centrally located and everywhere in the valley wouldn’t be more than a 30-minute drive.
 Plus, the downtown offers a good variety of shops and restaurants, and a spacious town square.
 It is also home to the Sonoma County Fairgrounds, host to the Sonoma County Harvest Festival in early October, which we were planning to attend.

 Safari West